 Look at your tax return from last year.
-If you applied some or all of your tax refund from last year to your next return, the amount you applied is shown near the bottom of page 2.
+If you applied some or all of your tax refund from last year to your next return, the amount you applied is shown near the bottom of Page 2.

-Get your Electronic Funds Transfer Payment System (EFTPS) statements.
 If you use the EFTPS system to pay estimated taxes, log in to your account and view a statement of your payment transactions.

 Call the IRS.
 If you need your estimated tax information fast, call the IRS at 1-800-829-1040 for a verbal amount.
 Listen to the voice prompts and choose the option to speak with an agent.
 After the agent answers, tell them you need to know the dates and amounts of the estimated tax payments you made during the year.
 If you use this option, you still need to order a transcript or get proof of your payments from other sources to keep with your tax return records.

 - Proving Self Employment Income to the IRS